 There are also lots of chemicals in these tubes and cans that you have to be aware of.
-The chemicals found in many popular sunscreen brands are harmful to the sensitive environments of Mexico’s cenotes and coral reefs.
+The chemicals found in many popular sunscreen brands are harmful to the sensitive environments that surround the beloved beach towns in Mexico.

 In fact, in some parts of Mexico, such as the Riviera Maya, your tour guide may request that you refrain from applying sunscreen in order to protect the local ecosystems.

-After all, hundreds or thousands of visitors shedding sunscreen residue into Mexico’s cenotes or coral reefs each day makes a massive impact on the environment.
+After all, thousands of visitors shedding sunscreen residue into Mexico’s cenotes or coral reefs each day make a massive impact on the environment.

-This is why it is so important that we all do our part and look for a reef safe sunscreen.
+This is why it is so important that we all do our part and look for reef-safe sunscreen.
 That way, we can protect ourselves and the nature we so admire.

 It can be tough to know what to look for, though, when you’re used to walking into the store and buying whatever is on the shelf.